 Applicants to CLS Spark can choose one of three languages that are critical to America's national security and economic prosperity when submitting their applications:

-- Arabic for students with no previous experience learning the language;
+- Arabic for students with no formal classroom experience learning the language;

-- Chinese for students with one year of experience learning the language by the start of the program;
+- Chinese for students with no formal classroom experience learning the language;

-- Russian for students with no previous experience learning the language.
+- Russian for students with no formal classroom experience learning the language.

 Applicants may only apply once per application cycle for a single

 language.
 Applicants who submit multiple applications will be considered